nodatime/nodatime.org/src/NodaTime.Web/Markdown/2.3.x/type-choices.md

 would that be?
 The time zone - including any transitions - makes a big difference here.
-Indeed, if two users in different time zones have a meeting and then decide to repeat it a month later "at the same time" they'll need to pick one time zone to be a "master" as otherwise they could miss each other.
+Indeed, if two users in different time zones have a meeting and then decide to repeat it a month later "at the same time" they'll need to pick one time zone to be canonical as otherwise they could miss each other.

 It's this sort of situation where the familiar advice of "store